MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 ## Requirement #14
 **Type:** Performance / Robustness or Fault-Tolerance

-**Description:** Make character and enemy components with client side prediction
+**Description:** Make character and enemy components with client-side prediction

 **Rationale:** Will be necessary for making the multiplayer work effectively